space-wizards/space-station-14/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added screenshots/videos to this PR showcasing its changes ingame, **or** this PR does not require an ingame showcase

+## Requirements
+- [ ] I have read and I am following the [Pull Request Guidelines](https://docs.spacestation14.com/en/general-development/codebase-info/pull-request-guidelines.html).
+I understand that not doing so may get my pr closed at maintainer’s discretion

 ## Breaking changes
 <!--
 List any breaking changes, including namespace, public class/method/field changes, prototype renames; and provide instructions for fixing them.
 This will be pasted in #codebase-changes.